Emanuele Ruspoli, 1st Prince of Poggio Suasa

-Emanuele Francesco Maria dei Principi Ruspoli, 1st Prince of Poggio Suasa (December 30, 1837 – November 29, 1899) was an Italian and a Prince of the Holy Roman Empire who twice served as the Mayor of Rome.
+Emanuele Francesco Maria dei Principi Ruspoli, 1st Prince of Poggio Suasa (December 30, 1837 – November 29, 1899) was an Italian and a Prince of the Holy Roman Empire who twice served as the mayor of Rome.

 Early life

-Prince Emanuele, who was born on December 30, 1837, in Rome, was the son of Bartolomeo dei Principi Ruspoli and wife Donna Carolina Ratti.
+Prince Emanuele, who was born on December 30, 1837, in Rome, was the son of Bartolomeo dei Principi Ruspoli and his wife Donna Carolina Ratti, a member of the Ratti family.

 His paternal grandfather was Francesco Ruspoli, 3rd Prince of Cerveteri and second wife Countess Maria Leopoldina von Khevenhüller-Metsch and ancestor of the Line III of the Principi Ruspoli.
 His great-uncle was Cardinal Bartolomeo Ruspoli.

 Career

 He was Nobile di Viterbo e di Orvieto, Patrizio Romano and Prince of Holy Roman Empire.

 In 1859, Emanuele was volunteer military in the Kingdom of Sardinia and received the Silver Medal of Military Valor.
-His military grade was Officer.
+His military grade was officer.

-Emanuele was Deputy and Senator of the Kingdom of Italy.
-He was Sindaco of the City of Rome (June 18, 1878 – July 20, 1880) and (November 14, 1892 – November 29, 1899).
+Emanuele was a deputy and senator of the Kingdom of Italy.
+He was Sindaco of the City of Rome (June 18, 1878 – July 20, 1880 and November 14, 1892 – November 29, 1899).